Globe with plans circling it

 Are you considering moving from Europe to Mexico?
 You’re not the only one.

-Since the pandemic began, Immigration to Mexico in Playa del Carmen has seen a huge increase in requests from all over the world.
+When the pandemic began, Immigration to Mexico in Playa del Carmen saw a huge increase in requests from all over the world.
 Previously, immigrants requesting temporary and permanent residency were 90% from the US and Canada.
 While they still lead the way, there is much more variety in the nationality of new residents.
 Playa del Carmen is now a melting pot from all five continents.

 The pandemic encouraged new ways of living which look like they’re here to stay.
 Remote working became the norm for many.
 The numbers of so-called digital nomads have mushroomed, and Mexico is a popular destination for them.
-While historically Italians were the European majority here, now we are seeing lots of Germans, Austrians, Belgians, British and Irish too.
+While historically Italians were the European majority here, now we are seeing more French, German, Austrian, Belgian, and British.

 So, if you are moving to Mexico, what do you need to consider?